-The principal responsibility for managing this MTR resides with the UNDP Country Office (CO) in Pretoria, South Africa in collaboration with the Department of Energy through the PMU.
-The UNDP CO will contract the consultant and ensure the timely provision of per diems and travel arrangements within the country for the consultant.
-The Project Team will be responsible for liaising with the consultant to provide all relevant documents, set up stakeholder interviews, and arrange field visits.
+The principal responsibility for managing this MTR resides with the Commissioning Unit.
+The Commissioning Unit for this project's MTR is UNDP Thailand's Country Office.

+The commissioning unit will contract the consultants and ensure the timely provision of per diems and travel arrangements within the country for the MTR team.
+The Project Team will be responsible for liaising with the MTR team to provide all relevant documents, set up stakeholder interviews, and arrange field visits.

-9. CONSULTANT REQUIREMENTS
+9. TEAM COMPOSITION

-An independent international consultant with experience and exposure to projects and evaluations in other regions globally will conduct the MTR.
-The consultant cannot have participated in the project preparation, formulation, and/or implementation (including the writing of the Project Document) and should not have a conflict of interest with project's related activities.
+A team of two independent consultants will conduct the MTR - one International Team Leader (with experience and exposure to projects and evaluations in other regions globally) and one local expert, from Thailand.
+The consultants cannot have participated in the project preparation, formulation, and/or implementation (including the writing of the Project Document) and should not have a conflict of interest with project's related activities.

-The selection of consultant will be aimed at maximising the qualities in the following areas:
+The selection of consultants will be aimed at maximizing the overall "team" qualities in the following areas: